Ale1/Splashdown/README.md

 # FAQ
 + **My Dynamic options are overriding the options passed through CLI!?**

 You can disable the dynamic options with the optional flag provided.
-You can also simply have the DynamicOptions only override a certain line (e.g line1) and leave the rest for the CLI options to fill.
+You can also use Dynamic Options optional filter parameter or simply have the DynamicOptions only override a certain line and leave the rest for the CLI options to fill.
 See Conflicting Options Resolution section.

 + **I want to use the generated logo for something else, how can I extract the texture/sprite from the splashdown file?**

 A Sprite is generated and saved as a sub-asset of the splashdown file. you can copy it to your clipboard from the project hierarchy, and paste it elsewhere in your project to get a clone.

-+ **Can I use asian alphabets (e.g kanji, Akson Thai, Hangu;) ?**
++ **Can I use asian alphabets (e.g kanji, Akson Thai, Hangul) ?**

 Yes!  but you will likely need to provide your own font as the built-in fonts are very limited in the amount of characters available.
-The package comes with NanumGothic as a sample font that is compatible with korean characters.
+The package comes with NanumGothic as a sample font that is compatible with korean and RobotoMono (the default font) is compatible with cyrillic.
-There are plenty of open-source fonts available that are compatible with other languages.
+There are plenty of free fonts available that will work well with non-latin languages.
 I have not included them in this package to avoid bloating the size of the package with unecessary fonts.
 See instructions for adding & switching fonts and feel free to open an issue if you are unable to get your preferred language working properly.